 Interest expense consisted primarily of interest accrued or paid on our debt obligation agreements and amortization of debt discounts.
-Interest expense decreased for the three months ended March 31, 2023, as compared to the three months ended March 31, 2022, primarily as a result of a lower average outstanding loan balance.
-As of March 31, 2023, the outstanding balance due under the Loan Agreement with Oxford was \$3.3 million.
+Interest expense decreased for the three and six months ended June 30, 2023, as compared to the three and six months ended June 30, 2022, primarily as a result of a lower average outstanding loan balance.
 On April 3, 2023, in connection with the closing of the DSUVIA Agreement, we fully repaid the Loan Agreement with Oxford.
-Refer to Note 5, "Long-Term Debt" and Note 11, "Subsequent Events" to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information.
+Refer to Note 5, "Long-Term Debt" to the unaudited condensed consolidated financial statements in this Quarterly Report on Form 10-Q for additional information.

-Interest income and other income, net, for the three months ended March 31, 2023 and 2022, primarily consisted of changes in the fair value of our warrant liability and contingent put option and interest earned on our investments.
-The increase in interest income and other income, net for the three months ended March 31, 2023 as compared to 2022, was primarily due to the \$5.3 million decrease in the fair value of our warrant liability.
+Interest income and other income (expense), net, for the three and six months ended June 30, 2023 and 2022, primarily consisted of changes in the fair value of our warrant liability, the Lowell holdback shares and interest earned on our investments.
+The decrease in interest income and other income, net for the three months ended June 30, 2023 as compared to 2022, was primarily due to the net effect of a \$1.3 million increase in the fair value of our warrant liability partially offset by a \$0.7 million gain on the satisfaction of the contingency related to the liability for the Lowell holdback shares issued in June 2023, while the increase for the six months ended June 30, 2023 as compared to 2022, was primarily due to the \$4.0 million decrease in the fair value of our warrant liability.